Daemonlite/social/README.md

-# this is goin to be a full stack mern blog site with user authentication
+# this is going to be a full stack mern blog site with user authentication